vanesalcb06/tssproject2-2b5c/docs/source/kube.rst

        This is OPTIONAL.
 However, it must be

-       applied if using Step 9 DAG and
+       applied if using Step 9 DAG.

-       WEB_CONCURRENCY > 1, in the privategpt.yml.

 kubectl apply command
 -----------------